Psychological Healing

 —Matthew 22:34–40

-Of course, as Saint Francis de Sales wrote, it would be “ridiculous, unorganized and intolerable” for “married people to be no more concerned than a Capuchin about increasing their income; or for a working man to spend his whole day in church like a religious.”
+Now, as Saint Francis de Sales wrote, it would be “ridiculous, unorganized and intolerable” for “married people to be no more concerned than a Capuchin about increasing their income; or for a working man to spend his whole day in church like a religious.”
 Still, he explains,

 St. Francis de SalesThe bee collects honey from flowers in such a way as to do the least damage or destruction to them, and he leaves them whole, undamaged and fresh, just as he found them.
 True devotion does still better.
 Not only does it not injure any sort of calling or occupation, it even embellishes and enhances it.